la2050/challenge/_2021/connect/citizens-of-culture.md

   Another KPI is the interest the media takes in our work and story, and how that helps or hinders our marketing efforts, and ability to attract new participants.
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '5000' Please describe the broader impact of your proposal.: > Whether the way we interact in traffic, at work, or in a global pandemic, we need soft skills to be able to maintain awareness of our thoughts and emotions and communicate with each other.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000' Describe how Los Angeles County will be different if your work is successful.: > Whether the way we interact in traffic, at work, or in a global pandemic, we need soft skills to be able to maintain awareness of our thoughts and emotions and communicate with each other.
 We provide education & services that should